What Is Heck Is Organizational Health? 10 Questions Answered by Steve

 For a child of the ‘60s, it is remarkable that mental health problems are now considered normal and asking for help is the right thing to do.

-But where ‘#BellLetsTalk’ misses the mark is that we need to have a complementary imitative called ‘#LetsListen.’
+But where ‘#BellLetsTalk’ fails is that we need a complementary imitative called ‘#LetsListen.’

-But for many bringing an emotional problem up is hard to do.
+But for many, bringing up an emotional problem is complex.

-In many of my blog posts, I have spoken about my last couple of years at Red Cross.
+I have spoken about my last few years at the Red Cross in many blog posts.
 I was struggling in a shifting and changing workplace.
 I had made a bad hire and was trying to manage an asshole.
-Years of working in high tension environments were catching up with me.
+Years of working in high-tension environments were catching up with me.
 I was leading a giant disaster and working on my Master’s degree.

 In short, a lot was going on.

 While driving, I witnessed a small car get T-boned by a pickup.
-The vehicle was flipped end for end several times.
-I stopped to help and saw the driver, a young mother, was dying, the passenger, a Grandmother, was dead.
+The vehicle was flipped end to end several times.
+I stopped to help and saw the driver, a young mother, was dying, and the passenger, a Grandmother, was dead.

-As bad as the scene was, the worse was finding a toddler in a car seat, not moving and trapped in the back seat.
+As bad as the scene was, the worst part was finding a toddler in a car seat, not moving and trapped in the back seat.
 Other good Samaritans and I fought to get into the back seat to help the baby.
-It seemed to take forever, but we got a door open, the car seat out, and to our giant relief, the baby started crying and was seemingly unharmed.
+It seemed to take forever, but we got a door open and the car seat out, and to our great relief, the baby started crying and seemed unharmed.

 But I wasn’t.

-Something switched deep inside of me, and I began to struggle even more with work.
+Something switched deep inside me, and I struggled even more with work.

-One day I told my boss what had happened, and that was bothering me.
+One day, I told my boss what had happened, which bothered me.
 All I received for my vulnerability was an unblinking stare.

 I never felt so exposed or let down.

 That one incident changed my entire relationship with her.
-She was once a trusted friend and confidant, and now she was someone in authority with whom I had lost trust.
+She was once a trusted friend and confidant; now, she was someone in authority with whom I had lost trust.

 The outcome was preordained the moment that trust was lost.